zdavatz/ypm/README.md

 3. Make Hash-Tags out of Keywords and make Hash-Tags clickable.
 4. Sort monitored articles by country.
 5. Show article count by country.
+6. Keywords and RSS-Feed-Links must be stored in a DB.